jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-03-18.md

 Minutes:

-*
+* Shirts still pending
+* Banners have been created and delivered

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------